 UrbanArias has been producing short opera since 2010.
 Our debut performance was at the Kennedy Center, on a concert of American music sponsored by Vocal Arts DC.
 In April 2011, UrbanArias produced its first festival of contemporary opera at the newly-renovated Artisphere in Arlington to excellent reviews and enthusiastic audiences.
 UrbanArias presented a second festival in April 2012, which was equally well-received.
 Each festival included three short operas; we also give performances of mini-operas (operas 5 to 25 minutes in length) and “Opera Improv,” in which very skilled and talented singers create operas to the audience’s specifications on the spot.
 UrbanArias cultivates regular collaborations with both prominent and emerging composers, and our productions feature both well-known and emerging artists.
-We were very excited to begin commissioning works in our April 2012 season, with our production or Michael Korie and Conrad Cummings’ Positions 1956, a moving and entertaining opera inspired by instructional materials from the 1950′s – sex manuals, fitness magazines, and ballroom dancing manuals.
-We hope to unveil one brand-new short opera each year, and we’re pleased to be on track for the world premiere of Gregory Spears’ searing drama Paul’s Case, directed by Kevin Newbury, in April 2013.
+We were very excited to begin commissioning works in our April 2012 season, with our production of Michael Korie and Conrad Cummings’ Positions 1956, a moving and entertaining opera inspired by instructional materials from the 1950’s – sex manuals, fitness magazines, and ballroom dancing manuals.

 Our performances are structured so as to appeal to both avid opera fans and first time opera-goers: